-Common names for Patellofemoral Pain Syndrome (PFPS) are: Chondromalacia patella, anterior knee pain, runners knee, patellofemoral tracking disorder.
+Common names for Patellofemoral Pain Syndrome (PFPS) are Chondromalacia patella, anterior knee pain, runners knee, patellofemoral tracking disorder.

 *Now just a quick clarification: Chondromalacia Patella is not PFPS.
-Chondromalacia Patella is commonly over diagnosed and is when the articular cartilage on the under-surface of your knee cap is damaged.
+Chondromalacia Patella is commonly over diagnosed and is when the articular cartilage on the undersurface of your knee cap is damaged.
 The prevalence of this is far less than Patellofemoral pain syndrome but generally occurs if PFPS is left too long as the cartilage gradually softens and degenerates.
-This can be confirmed with a MRI.
+This can be confirmed with an MRI.
 The below rehab exercises and advice for Patellofemoral pain WILL HELP this also, it will just be a longer recovery period.

-What: Patellofemoral pain is felt at the front of the knee and typically comes on gradually typically comes on gradually .
+What: Patellofemoral pain is felt at the front of the knee and typically comes on gradually typically comes on gradually.
 Normally the patella (your knee cap) glides in a groove in your femur when bending your knee.
 It is believed PFPS results from abnormal Patella tracking (not gliding smoothly in the groove) causing excessive compression on the under surface.

 This mal-tracking can be caused by:

 - Quadriceps weakness (particularly poor activation of your VMO/inside quads) causing an imbalance.

 - Tight Quads and Iliotibial band

 - An increased quadriceps angle (Q-angle)